saleyn/simdjsone/README.md

 - The resources stored in the cache will get automatically garbage collected when the owner process dies.

-For small JSON objects `esimdjson` is about twice faster than [jiffy](https://github.com/davisp/jiffy) and for large JSON objects, it's about 30% faster than `jiffy`.
+For small JSON objects `simdjsone` is about twice faster than [jiffy](https://github.com/davisp/jiffy) and for large JSON objects, it's about 30% faster than `jiffy`.